gospel-desk/www.logstown.com/_posts/2020-06-03-deisis-faithful-servants.md

 </table>

-Each portrait icon of the Twelve is to be 18 by 24 inches, framed alike, gaze outward, head inclined towards Christ.
+Each portrait icon of the Twelve is to be 18 by 24 inches, framed alike, gaze outward, head inclined toward Christ.
 Each will vary from its neighbors in style while remaining equal in artistic mastery, each uniquely evoking the attraction we ought to feel for these reflections of the image of God.
 For, in Andrew's words: